-- Routine interagency and (or) community meetings (for example, local and regional task forces).
-Examples: - Subcommittees of the interagency National Tsunami Hazard Mitigation Program, where scientists and practitioners meet on an annual basis to exchange information. - On a more informal level, in the Pacific Northwest, a group meets several times per year for networking events, where scientists and responders from across the region meet at a local restaurant or pub to share ideas, resources, and contacts. - Incorporating undergraduate or graduate researchers into EM processes like pre-event or mitigation planning.
+- Routine interagency and/or community meetings (e.g., local/regional task forces, etc.).
+Examples: - Subcommittees of the interagency National Tsunami Hazard Mitigation Program, where scientists and practitioners meet on an annual basis to exchange information. - On a more informal level, in the Pacific Northwest, a group meets several times per year for networking events, where scientists and responders from across the region convene at a local restaurant or pub to share ideas, resources, and contacts. - Incorporating undergraduate or graduate researchers into emergency management processes like pre-event or mitigation planning.
 Interns can offer writing, GIS, and other support.
-These activities can help forge lasting connections between the EM and academic communities and can help researchers gain a deep understanding of EM terms, structures, and protocols before disaster strikes.

-Training exercises.
-During exercises, emergency responders can establish familiarity with S&T products, information, and tools, as well as connect with subjectmatter experts who may become on-call resources when disaster strikes.
-In turn, scientists and engineers can build relationships, learn about emergency response protocols, and have a front row seat to how S&T information is-or sometimes is not-used during response (for example, Reddy and others, 2016).
+These activities can help forge lasting connections between the emergency management and academic communities and can help researchers gain a deep understanding of emergency management terms, structures, and protocols before disaster strikes. - Training exercises.
+During exercises, emergency responders can establish familiarity with S&T products, information, and tools as well as connect with subject matter experts who may become on-call resources when disaster strikes.
+In turn, scientists and engineers can build relationships, learn about emergency response protocols, and have a front row seat to how S&T information is -- or sometimes isn't -- used during response (for example, Reddy and others, 2016).